sgorsse/sgorsse.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I’m a materials scientist, and my research focuses on using AI to accelerate materials discovery and design—especially for complex metallic alloys, such as high-entropy alloys

 ## Research Focus

-* **AI for Materials Discovery and Design** — I’m a materials scientist, and my research focuses on using AI to accelerate materials discovery and design—especially for complex metallic alloys, such as high-entropy alloys.

-* **Physics-Informed Modeling for Predictive Alloy Design** — My main goal is practical: to predict and optimize key properties—like strength, ductility, phase stability, or stacking fault energy—when experiments are slow, expensive, or noisy.
+* **Physics-Informed Modeling for Predictive Alloy Design** — My main goal is practical: to predict and optimize key properties—like strength, ductility, or stacking fault energy—when experiments are slow, expensive, or noisy.
 For that, I build “physics-informed” machine learning workflows: instead of learning only from composition, I try to feed the models with physically meaningful descriptors and constraints, so the predictions are more robust and easier to interpret.

 * **Data-Centric Materials AI** — A big part of my work is also data-centric.
 I spend a lot of effort curating datasets, checking consistency, and managing uncertainty, because in materials science the data quality often limits the model more than the algorithm itself.